 Application documents are evaluated as follows:

-Statement of interest: Strong statements of interest provide a focused description of your educational goals and career objectives, and clearly describe how these goals and objectives would be served by faculty mentoring and other resources available through our department and campus.
+Statement of interest: Strong statements of research interest provide a focused description of your educational goals and career objectives, and clearly describe how these goals and objectives would be served by faculty mentoring and other resources available through our department and campus.
 We therefore encourage prospective applicants to examine the faculty profiles available at https://clas.uiowa.edu/anthropology/people/faculty , and to contact faculty with relevant interests.

 Transcripts: Earning strong grades in anthropology and related courses, and earning progressively stronger grades over the course of one’s academic career to date, indicate good potential for success in graduate study.
 If there are lapses or gaps in your academic record, your statement of interest and/or letters of recommendation will ideally help to explain these.